 "Oh my God!"

 She thought she would pass out at those words.
 Her legs went weak.
-She knew she had to sit, before she hit the floor.
+She knew she had to sit before she hit the floor.
 She sat on one of the staircase steps, grabbed hold of one of the balusters.
 She couldn't believe her ears.
-This was all a horrible nightmare.
+It was all a horrible nightmare.
 None of it could be true.
 It couldn't possibly be.